coinmetrics/fullnode/README.md

 * The scripts build fullnodes from source, rather than by packaging official binaries
 * [Nix](https://nixos.org/nix/) is used for building binaries and images
 * Images are very minimal and include only necessary packages to run a fullnode (Nix closure)

+## Changes to source code

+Scripts use original source code downloads for building software, but may also apply additional patches to fix known issues in blockchain software in a backward-compatible way, before new official release is made.
+Such patches are placed in `fullnodes/<specific fullnode>` directories.

+Coin Metrics also maintains patches which may break compatibility with vanilla fullnodes, adding features necessary for Coin Metrics purposes.
+Docker images built with use of those patches contain `cmfork` in their image tag, to differentiate from vanilla images.
+Patches are placed in the same directories.

 ## Images